rowanmanning/rowanmanning.com/content/posts/halving-my-github-pages-build-time/index.md

 Recently I spent some time overhauling the build process for this website because it was _really_ slow.
 After [nearly 100 weeknotes](/weeknotes/) (including a lot of images to resize) my build/deploy process was taking 6–7 minutes.
 Locally my entire site builds in 500–800ms so I decided to investigate where my performance issues were.

-The TL;DR here is that my builds have dropped to ~3 minutes, more than half the average.
+The TL;DR here is that my builds have dropped to ~3 minutes, more than half my original times.
 I've also removed some uncertainty about exactly _when_ my site will get deployed.
 Here are the steps I went through:

   1. I realised that I wasn't caching [Hugo](https://gohugo.io/)'s build or `resources/_gen` folders in CI, which meant that the entire site had to be built every time.
 No wonder this was slow!
 Caching these folders based on a hash of the `config`, `content`, `data`, and `themes` folder reduced build times by a lot and I'm now taking full advantage of how fast Hugo is.
 Here's the step I defined: